 Step 8: Once the quilted fabric is pulled to the outside, gently press the outer edges flat.
 Hand stitch the backside slit closed, or use fabric glue to seal the edges shut.
 A small piece of fusible web could also be used to close the slit.

 Ta da!
-You now have your first gem stone completed.
+You now have your first gemstone completed.
 How exciting!
-You’ll soon find that gem stones are fun and fast to make—you could now make several more of them to have on hand for jewelry projects.
-They can be used as a pendent on a necklace, applied to bracelets, embellished to a hair band, or placed onto hats.
+You’ll soon find that gemstones are fun and fast to make—you can now make several more of them to have on-hand for jewelry projects.
+They can be used as a pendant on a necklace, applied to bracelets, embellished to a hair band, or placed onto hats.
 The sky is the limit!
 You might think of many other ways to use these embellishments, but here are some ideas to get you started:

 Gemstone NecklaceCut a piece of cording (example: 1/8” diameter parachute cording) to 24” long.
 Select 1 or more fabric gemstones.
 The gemstones will need a tab so it can hang from the cord.
 To do this, cut a piece of fabric 1” wide by 1½” long.
 Fold it in half lengthwise, then press.
 Fold the raw edges inside of the fold and press.
 Make a loop and stitch it to the gemstone.
 String the cording through the loop, and after securing the ends of the cord with a knot, it’s ready to wear!